SUNDAY 17 JANUARY 2021

 Give us today our daily bread.

-as we forgive those who sin against us.
+Forgive us our sins as we forgive those who sin against us.

 Save us from the time of trial

 and deliver us from evil.

 for the kingdom, the power and the glory are yours,